-• Distribution to the largest, global audience Our global marketplace provides image creators with access to millions of image users searching for imagery to license.
-Our flagship website operates globally in fourteen languages, allowing users around the world to easily search and access our entire collection of photos and videos online.
-In 2012, shutterstock.com received an average of more than 10 million monthly unique visitors and more than 65 million monthly page views according to comScore Media Metrix, and we delivered more than 76 million paid downloads.
+• Distribution to the largest, global audience

+Our global marketplace provides image creators with access to millions of image users.
+Our flagship website, shutterstock.com, operates globally in 20 languages, allowing users around the world to easily search and access our collection of images and video clips online.
+In 2013, we delivered more than 100 million paid downloads.
 According to industry surveys, contributors who have images available on our site typically generate more income through Shutterstock than through any other sites with which they are registered.

-Our global ecommerce platform allows us to process payments from users across the world in nine currencies, and pay our contributors monthly.
-Our users can currently transact on our flagship website in fourteen languages, and we provide fraud protection, refunds and other types of customer support via phone and email on behalf of our contributors. • Efficient uploading, tagging and review process . . .
+• Global ecommerce capabilities Our global ecommerce platform allows us to process payments from users across the world in 11 currencies, and pay our contributors monthly.
+Our users can currently transact on our flagship website in 20 languages, and we provide fraud protection, refunds and customer support via phone, email and chat on behalf of our contributors. • Efficient uploading, tagging and review process . . .
 Based on user feedback and competitive benchmarking, we believe that we have the most efficient upload, tagging and review process of all of the major competitors in our industry.
-We are committed to continuously finding new and innovative ways to improve our contributor interface and to providing short upload and review times-we typically process images within 72 hours of upload.
+We are committed to continuously finding new and innovative ways to improve our contributor interface and to providing short upload and review times-we typically process content within approximately 72 hours of upload.
 We provide valuable tools and insights to our • Robust feedback, tools and information contributors.
-Contributors can monitor download activity by image and geography as well as by self-defined image themes.
+Our contributors can monitor download activity by image and geography, as well as by self-defined image themes.
 We also provide data on search trends, allowing content creators to see which images and subjects are popular on our site, and to plan new content themes accordingly.